RoiSoyBoy/STAChat/README.md

   - UI is RTL-friendly, modern, and responsive, built with TailwindCSS.
   - The chat widget is designed to be embeddable.
   - Admin dashboard allows real-time settings updates.
-  - Backend logic is primarily handled via Next.js App Router API routes.
+  - Backend is a separate application (e.g., Express.js based on `apps/backend/src/server.ts`) providing APIs for the frontend.
-  - Firebase is used for data storage (Firestore), and potentially authentication and hosting.
+  - Firebase is used for data storage (Firestore), authentication (Firebase Auth for users, Firebase Admin for backend verification), and potentially hosting.
-  - Environment variables are managed via `.env.local` (ensure this file is in `.gitignore`).
+  - Environment variables are managed via `.env` files in respective app directories (e.g., `apps/frontend/.env.local`, `apps/backend/.env`).

   ---